 Satyarthi urges PM to amend Air Act 1981, develop five-yr plan to tackle pollution

-In the letter, the Nobel laureate wrote, "Standing with you, I call upon the Honourable Prime Minister of India, to demonstrate his visionary leadership by amending the Air Act 1981 and come up with a five-year national action plan to ensure clear air."
+In a letter the prime minister, the Nobel laureate said, "Standing with you, I call upon the Honourable Prime Minister of India, to demonstrate his visionary leadership by amending the Air Act 1981 and come up with a five-year national action plan to ensure clear air."
 He further said that there is a need to "clean up our intentions and actions".

 "All of us, the policy makers, businesses, consumers, common people have to step up to take urgent and drastic steps to ensure that air, water and land remain clean and sustainable for the future," Satyarthi said.
 "We need new action.
 We must build a comprehensive accountable and binding strategy to tackle the pollution that claims lives.
 We need genuine and collective commitment from all parts of government, politicians, industry and society to create a stronger and coherent framework for action to tackle air pollution, as well as water and land contamination," he added.